owncloud-archive/documentation/admin_manual/installation/selinux_configuration.rst

 Allow access to remote network
 ------------------------------

-ownCloud requires access to remote networks for functions such as Server-to-Server sharing, external storages or the app store.
+ownCloud requires access to remote networks for functions such as Server-to-Server sharing, external storages or the ownCloud Marketplace.
 To allow this access use the following setting::

  setsebool -P httpd_can_network_connect on